 RENT A CAR: How Not to Overpay for a Family Car Rental

-Explore the county’s diverse plant life, animal species and geology at the Pacific Grove Museum of Natural History.
+Explore the county’s diverse plant life, animal species, and geology at the Pacific Grove Museum of Natural History.
 There are many interactive opportunities, including digging in the garden’s fossil pit and learning to weave baskets.
-Note: The museum is currently closed to visitors.